dstoebel/bio111_project1/README.md

 **Bio111 rpoB or not 2019.tsv**

 Those files are the only ones that you absolutely need.
-However, you may also want code the following two files, which give you code you can use for your analysis and a test data set.
+However, you may also want the following two files, which give you code you can use for your analysis and a test data set.

 **calculate difference in mutations.Rmd**